basnijholt/nijho.lt/content/post/using-llms/index.md

 - Anthropic's Claude 3.5
 - Google's Gemini models

-OpenWebUI is primarily designed for running local models, but it can work with remote APIs through what it calls "functions" - essentially Python modules that establish connections to these external APIs.
+OpenWebUI is primarily designed for running local models, but it can work with remote APIs through what it calls ["functions"](https://openwebui.com/functions) - essentially Python modules that establish connections to these external APIs.
 While functional, this approach requires additional setup and configuration to get working properly.

-## Discovering Librechat: A Game-Changer
+## Discovering LibreChat: A Game-Changer

-Recently, I discovered [Librechat](https://www.librechat.ai/), which has dramatically improved my LLM experience:
+Recently, I discovered [LibreChat](https://www.librechat.ai/), which has dramatically improved my LLM experience:

 - **Speed**: Pages load in under a second, compared to 5-10 seconds with OpenWebUI.
 This performance difference is especially noticeable when accessing either interface from my iPhone.
 - **API Support**: Native integration with virtually all major AI company APIs you can think of, right out of the box
 - **Convenience**: No need to implement custom Python functions - all popular models are supported by default
-- **Reasoning Support**: Librechat works much better with the new reasoning models, properly placing the reasoning part of replies in a dropdown.
+- **Reasoning Support**: LibreChat works much better with the new reasoning models, properly placing the reasoning part of replies in a dropdown.
 The amount of reasoning tokens is also easily parameterized.

 ## The Rise of Free & Nearly-Free Powerful Models